🎯 MCP Feedback Collector

 - **Do not add the `--debug` parameter in args**, as this will cause JSON parsing to fail

-- Cursor/Claude Desktop requires extremely clean JSON output
+- Cursor/Claude Desktop requires extremely pure JSON output

-- For debugging, use separately in the command line: `npx mcp-feedback-collector --debug`
+- If you need to debug, please use it separately in the command line: `npx mcp-feedback-collector --debug`

-- The default configuration uses the proxy at `https://api.ssopen.top`, supporting various AI models
+- The default configuration uses the `https://api.ssopen.top` relay station, which supports multiple AI models

 - You can also use the official OpenAI API: `https://api.openai.com/v1`